logo

 Inkaneep Provincial Park is nestled in tall riverside cottonwoods in a residential area.
 This park offers wonderful bird watching opportunities.
 Park users should use caution when hiking around this park; […]

-Surrounded by warm water and sandy beaches, haynes Point is a popular destination area in the Okanagan Valley.
+Surrounded by warm water and sandy beaches, Haynes Point is a popular destination area in the Okanagan Valley.
 The park has 80 metres of boardwalk and a viewing platform overlooking […]

 This is a small quiet camping park along the Similkameen River amongst mature Douglas Fir and Ponderosa Pine trees.
 The park is located about 35 km east of Princeton on […]